egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 ### Benchmark

-To test the prediction's accuracy/performance for the machine learning methods used in this project, a couple of historical tests datasets for a ticker symbol are taken up to a given date and used to perform the training.
-Then the prediction is performed and benchmarked over validation sets for the following 1, 5, 10, 20, 40, 60 and 120 trading days, which is almost equal to predict for the next trading day and then 1, 2, 4, 8, 12 and 24 weeks, however there can be holidays in between.
+To test the prediction's accuracy/performance for the machine learning methods used in this project, a historical tests dataset for a ticker symbol up to a given date is taken and used to perform the training.
+Then the prediction is performed and benchmarked over validation sets for the following 1, 5, 10, 20, 40, 60 and 120 trading days, which is almost equal to predict for the next trading day and then 1, 2, 4, 8, 12 and 24 weeks ahead, if disregarding the holidays in between.

-To benchmark the performance of the different machine learning methods implemented in this project, they are compared against an initial naive solution which is produced via linear regression, where the predictor is the trading days' date (or a decomposition of it in day, month, year, week of year, day of week and day of year), and the predicted value the closing price.
-A result of the benchmarking can be expressed in terms of percentage of improving (or worsening) against the linear regression.
+To benchmark the performance of the different machine learning methods implemented in this project, they are compared against an initial naive solution which is produced via linear regression, where the predictor is the trading days' date, and the predicted value the closing price.
+A result of the benchmarking can be expressed in terms of percentage of improving (or worsening) against the linear regression, as it will be explained in the "Evaluation" section of this report.

 ## III.
 Methodology

 ### Data Preprocessing

-For this projects different ML methods/models are used, and the requirements for the inputs they receive are diverse, of course for all of them the outcome is the same, i.e. the closing price of the stock.
-It is also important to notice that all the methods performs the forecast for just one ticker symbol, then a common step is to filter the data set to get the records for the related ticker symbol (since the dataset contains the records for all the ticker symbols in the Dow Jones).
+For this project different machine learning methods/models are used, and the requirements for the inputs they receive are diverse, of course for all of them the outcome is the same, i.e. the closing price of the stock for a particular trading day.
+It is also important to notice that all the methods perform the forecast for just one ticker symbol, then a common step is to filter the data set to get the records for the related ticker symbol (since the dataset contains the records for all the ticker symbols in the Dow Jones).

 Each one of the methods/models addressed in this project requires its particular way to preprocess the data that is used in the training set, those are described bellow:

-* Linear regression: The training set requires a numeric representation of the date as a predictor (because dates are not supported), the preprocessing to prepare the training set consists in selecting just the `date` and `close` columns, then for the date its timestamp is calculated and using this value as a predictor instead of the actual date.
+* Linear regression: The training set requires a numeric representation of the date as a predictor (because dates are not supported), the preprocessing mechanism to prepare the training set consists in selecting just the `date` and `close` columns, then for the date its timestamp is calculated and this value is used as a predictor instead of the actual date.
 The model is trained by using the timestamp as a predictor and the closing price as the outcome's ground truth.

-* Linear regression using date components: In this approach also to prepare the training set, the `date` and `close` columns are selected, then for the date the components: year, month, day, week, day-of-week and day-of-year are calculated.
+* Linear regression using date components: In this approach to prepare the training set, also the `date` and `close` columns are selected, then for the date the components: year, month, day, week, day-of-week and day-of-year are calculated.
 The model is trained by using the these components as predictors, they are numerical values so the linear regression can support them, the closing price is used as the outcome's ground truth.

 * ARIMA: This model only needs a sequence of ground truth consecutive values in the time series to do the training, then to prepare the training set only the column `close` needs to be selected, however an important aspect is that the order must be preserved.

 * Prophet: This model receives the date as predictor and the ground truth of the value to predict as outcome, however their columns should be named `ds` and `y` respectively.
 Then to prepare the training set for this model, the `date` and `close` columns are selected and then renamed.

 * LSTM: The preprocessing mechanism for this model is the most complex of all, because LSTM takes as predictors sequences of a given length (known as time-steps) containing consecutive values in a time series and the outcome is the next value in the time sequence, i.e. the predictor is a subsequence of the time series instead of a single value.
-To prepare the training set only the values in the column `close` are needed, the date is not necessary since the important factor is the order, however the preprocessing for this method consists in creating the subsequences with the closing prices previous to the date of the respective outcome.
+To prepare the training set only the values in the column `close` are needed, the date is not necessary since the important factor is the order.
+The preprocessing for this method consists in creating the subsequences with the closing prices previous to the date of the respective outcome.
 Also as in most deep-learning approaches it's recommended that the values (to predict in this case) are normalized, then for this project the closing prices are scaled to the range from 0 to 1.

 In terms of the prediction, the mechanism is to query by a date range, then the set of trading days in that range is calculated and gathered together in an array.
 Again, each particular of method/model requires its own way to preprocess the data to be able to perform the prediction, those are described bellow:

-* Linear regression: The model requires as a numeric representation of the date to perform the prediction, the preprocessing to prepare the data for prediction consists on transforming the array of trading days to a data-frame with only one column `date`, then transforming the column `date` to a timestamp, which is the predictor used during training.
+* Linear regression: The model requires as a numeric representation of the date to perform the prediction, the preprocessing mechanism to prepare the data for prediction consists on transforming the array of trading days to a data-frame with only one column `date`, then transforming the column `date` to a timestamp, which is the predictor used during training.

-* Linear regression using date components: For this approach the preprocessing consist on transforming the array of trading days to a data-frame with only one column `date`, then the date is broken down in the components: year, month, day, week, day-of-week and day-of-year, which are the predictors used during training.
+* Linear regression using date components: For this approach the preprocessing mechanism consist on transforming the array of trading days to a data-frame with only one column `date`, then the date is broken down in the components: year, month, day, week, day-of-week and day-of-year, which are the predictors used during training.

-* ARIMA: For this model only the number of future points to predict is required, then the preprocessing only consist on getting the size of the array containing the trading days to predict.
+* ARIMA: For this model only the number of future points to predict is required, then the preprocessing mechanism only consist on getting the size of the array containing the trading days to predict.

-* Prophet: Same as the previous one, this model only needs the number of future points to predict, then the preprocessing only consist on getting the size of the array containing the trading days to predict.
+* Prophet: Same as the previous one, this model only needs the number of future points to predict, then the preprocessing mechanism only consist on getting the size of the array containing the trading days to predict.

 * LSTM: The preprocessing mechanism for the prediction set for this model is also complex, because LSTM takes as predictors sequences of a given length containing consecutive values in a time series and the predicted value would be the  next value in the time sequence.
 The preparation/preprocessing of the prediction set consist in creating subsequences containing the closing prices previous to the date to predict, normalized to a range from 0 to 1, since these are the inputs that the LSTM network accept.